aidtopia/fortran-adventure/README.md

 This project is a translator that rewrites code written in a subset of Fortran IV (from the DEC PDP-10 era) as a portable C program in order to recreate the authentic experience of [Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) as played in the late 1970s.

-The goal was to implement just enough of Fortran IV (and the DEC PDP-10 runtime environment) to be able to translate Adventure into standard, portable C.  Simplifications in its model of Fortran were baked in, so it's _not_ a good basis for creating a more full-featured Fortran translator.
-For example, all variables are assumed to be INTEGER (or interchangeable with INTEGER).
-Adding support for REAL, COMPLEX, and CHARACTER types would require some fundamental changes to the approach.
+The goal was to implement just enough of Fortran IV (and the DEC PDP-10 runtime environment) to be able to translate Adventure without making any changes to the source file(s).
+Adventure uses only a fraction of the features of Fortran, which reduced much of the challenge.

 ## Status